Efficient Monitoring of Timed Properties: Time Divergence

-We now use the set of time divergent words to define a verdict function that accounts for time divergence.
-Crucially, the properties that we monitor may include non-time divergent words.
+We now use the set of time-divergent words to define a verdict function that accounts for time divergence.
+Crucially, the properties that we monitor may include non-time-divergent words.
 In that case, the verdict returned by the evaluation function under time divergence $\evalfuncdiv$ may differ from the verdict returned by $\evalfunc$.